-Go Green: Add some green to the scene.
-A potted plant can help you be more productive, feel less stressed, and literally breathe easier.
-"Plants dramatically improve indoor air quality," says Bill Wolverton, Ph.D., author of How to Grow Fresh Air.
-He recommends lady palm, rubber plant, golden pothos, peace lily, and syngonium.
-The houseplant-as-air-purification is directly related to leaf surface area, so more is more and bigger is better.
-Get the largest one your space will allow and set it wherever you spend the most time to add more productivity to your daily routine.
+Go Green: A potted plant can help you be more productive, feel less stressed, and literally breathe easier by improving your indoor air quality.
+Consider adding a lady palm, rubber plant, golden pothos, peace lily, or syngonium to your home environment.
+Keep in mind the bigger the plant’s leaves, the more air quality improvement it can provide.
+Get the largest plant your space will allow and set it wherever you spend the most time to add more productivity to your daily routine.

 Let There Be Light: Brighter spaces = a happier you.
-Three of four corners in a room should be illuminated with table or floor lamps, says New York-based designer Elaine Griffin.
+Three of four corners in a room should be illuminated with a table lamp or floor lamp.
 Tweak the wattage in each lamp so it delivers the right amount of light; the darker the zone, the more wattage you need.
 Considering purchasing an adjustable LED bulb so you can set your bedside lamp to a warmer shade to help you wind down at night.

 Color Play: Colors can have an effect on our mood, so surround yourself with colors that make you happy.
-Recreate the palette of a place that holds fond memories -- whether it's your childhood bedroom, a country cottage, or a vacation destination.
+Recreate the palette of a place that holds fond memories, whether it's your childhood bedroom, a country cottage, or a vacation destination.

 Streamline Mornings: Work to simplify your routine.
 Make every day like the first day of school and pick out what you're going to wear the night before.
-Hang a special hook to hold your outfit, styliststyle, or take a few minutes to map it out mentally.
+Hang a special hook to hold your outfit or just take a few minutes to map it out mentally.
 Starting your day with a morning routine checklist will set you up for a successful day.

-Give Your Purse a Makeover: How to never again frantically search for your keys, phone, or wallet?
-Have a system and stick to it, says Julie Morgenstern, author of Organizing from the Inside Out.
-Use bags within your bag -- pick up a few small see-through pourches and assign each one a category: makeup, snacks/gum, pens/pencils, etc. Put keys and phone inside their own inside pockets, and dedicate an interior pocket for glasses or shades.
+Give Your Purse a Makeover: Never again frantically search for your keys, phone, or wallet by having a system and sticking to it.
+Use bags within your bag—pick up a few small see-through pouches and assign each one a category: makeup, snacks, writing utensils, and more.
+Put your keys and phone inside their own inside pockets, and dedicate an interior pocket for glasses or shades.